So, is Alcoholism a Disease or not?

 Many people live for years without a problem provided that they have support and the right coping skills.
 People that learn to live with alcoholism learn to avoid or control what triggers the need to drink.
 Once under control, people can live normally as long as they adhere to a plan to limit alcohol consumption.

 It is possible to overcome alcoholism with the right help.
 A high-quality treatment program can provide the resources and support needed to start your recovery.
-To learn more about alcoholism and treatment options, contact the Harmony Recovery Group to discuss your options.
+To learn more about alcoholism and treatment options, contact the Harmony Health Group to discuss your options.